Jeremy-Doneghue/WF-Pong/README.md

 #Introduction
-Pong is a crappy implementation of the classic Pong game that I wrote during my first beginner's C# programming course.
-It is programmed functionally because we hadn't learned about OOP at that stage, lol.
+An implementation of the classic Pong game written in C#.
+This was written in my spare time during my first year C# programming course.